cgkineo/adapt-pageHeader/README.md

 ### When to use
 Use **pageHeader** in place of the built-in theme page header functionality for both the Framework and the Authoring Tool.
 Use with the built-in v5 theme class `hide-page-header`.
 The use of the **pageHeader** component does not impact the menu header, which must be defined by the menu plugin itself.

+### What's included
+The component comes with four predefined configuration options for the page header.
+They are:

+* Image (within content width) with text overlaid
+* Image (within content width) with text below
+* Image (outside of content width) with text text overlaid
+* Image (outside of content width) with text below

 ## Settings Overview

 The attributes listed below are used in *components.json* to configure **pageHeader**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-pageHeader/blob/master/example.json).